CiscoTestAutomation/pyats/docs/kleenex/inputs.rst

 various different user implementations.

 ``clean_devices``
-    optional key containing a list of devices to clean.
+    optional key containing a list of devices to clean sequentially.
 If not specified here or via the ``clean_devices`` CLI parameter, defaults to cleaning all devices specified in the clean file that are also present in the testbed file.

 ``extends:``
     section allowing the ability for one clean file to include/extend other